Two-dimensional off-lattice Boltzmann model for van der Waals fluids with variable temperature: Conclusion

 \section{Conclusion}

 A single particle distribution function thermal lattice Boltzmann model based on the full-range Gauss-Hermite quadrature of order $Q=5$ was tested by simulating the liquid-vapour phase separation in a van der Waals fluid bounded by two parallel walls.
-A third order 25-point stencil for the computation of the van der Waals force term.
-We validated our thermal model by comparing the phase separation results against the Maxwell construction results.
-Good agreement was obtained for temperatures as low as $0.7\,T_c$.
+The Van der Waals force term was implement using 49-point stencils.
+We validated our thermal model by considering the plane interface problem, the Laplace pressure test and by comparing the phase separation results against the Maxwell construction results.
+Good agreement was obtained for temperatures as low as $0.72\,T_c$.
+We also present a discussion on transport coefficients, sound speed and Galilean invariance.

 Starting from an initial state in which the fluid is at the critical temperature $T_c$, with random density fluctuations of at most $1\%$ around the critical density, we investigated the phase separation between two walls kept at a constant temperature $T_w < T_c$.
 Our simulations show that the condensation starts in the vicinity of the walls.
 As the bulk temperature decreases, liquid droplets develop further in the channel.
 We observed that in the stationary state, spurious currents persist, which affect the temperature field through spurious heating at the vapour-liquid interface.
-To avoid the large relative errors induced by the numerical effects, it is necessary to use the second order flux limiter scheme with sufficiently small values of the lattice spacing $\delta s$ and the time step $\delta t$, e.g. $(\delta s,\delta t)=(1/1024,10^{-6})$.
-With these parameters, the non-dimensionalised magnitude of the spurious velocity is below $6\times 10^{-5}$, while the fluid temperature profile is within the range of $1.0\%$ above the wall temperature $T_w$, even when $T_w = 0.7\, T_c$.
+To avoid the large relative errors induced by the numerical effects, it is necessary to use high order schemes such as the fifth order weighted essentially non-oscillatory (WENO-5) scheme with sufficiently small values of the lattice spacing $\delta s$ and the time step $\delta t$, e.g. $(\delta s,\delta t)=(1/160,2\times 10^{-4})$.
+With these parameters, the non-dimensionalised magnitude of the spurious velocity is below $6\times 10^{-5}$, while the fluid temperature profile is within the range of $1.0\%$ above the wall temperature $T_w$, even when $T_w = 0.72\, T_c$.